Documentation

 Data Validation

-Zod schemas at the route boundary — how Ring ensures data integrity before it reaches the database.
+Next-step: Zod schemas at the route boundary before JSONB lands.

-When Postgres is primary vs Firebase-full; shared pool SSOT and raw SQL escape hatch.
+Prerequisite: when Postgres is primary vs Firebase-full; shared pool SSOT.

 Membership + credits